 You can also ask for the number once you get to your consultation.

-Once you have the number, go to https://www.mara.gov.au/search-the-register-of-migration-agents/ and put the number into the field that’s labelled ‘Migration Agents Registration Number (MARN)’ and click search.
+Once you have the number, go to the MARA search page and put the number into the field that’s labelled ‘Migration Agents Registration Number (MARN)’ and click search.
+You can also search by location or agent’s name.

 Some agencies have multiple agents, so you may be provided with multiple numbers to check.

-Here is my number for our Singapore office for you to check: 1797371
+Here is the Australian MARA agent registration number for our Singapore office for you to check: 1797371

 You can see that my status is ‘Registered’.